ClapeyronThermo/Clapeyron.jl/docs/src/eos/correlations.md

 # Virial Models

-Virial models are defined in terms of the second virial coefficient, `B(T,z)`. the reduced residual helmholtz energy is defined as:
+Virial models are defined in terms of the second virial coefficient, `B(T,z)`. the reduced residual Helmholtz energy is defined as:

 ``\frac{A_\mathrm{res}}{Nk_\mathrm{B}T} = \frac{B}{V}``,